swapniltalloo/Heart-Stroke-Prediction-by-SWAPNIL/README.md

 ---

-#  Author
+Author

-## SWAPNIL TALLOO
+SWAPNIL TALLOO

 BTech Electronics & Computer Science Student
 Passionate about Machine Learning and Software Development

 ---

-#  Support
+Support

-If you like this project, give it a ⭐ on GitHub!
+If you like this project, give it a star⭐ on GitHub!